Privacy policy

 "Internet user": any person connecting to the Site.

-"Site" means a website accessible at the URL
+"Site": website accessible at the URL

 ARTICLE 3.
 SCOPE OF APPLICATION